 Less than 50°F (10°C) is too cold for plants to flourish.

 A tomato transplant should be planted deeper in the garden than it was in the seedling tray.
-Up until the top two sets of leaves on the stem, remove the lower leaves. bury the stem all the way up to the top two leaf sets.
+Up until the top two sets of leaves on the stem, remove the lower leaves. bury the stem up to the top two leaf sets.
 The buried stem will produce new roots.
 Plants will be more resilient if stems are buried when transplanting.

 Transplanted seedlings should be watered.